konmenel/pydsphtools/docs/markdown/index.md

         Enable the variables or magnitudes that are going to be computed as an interpolation of the selected particles around a given position. binpath : str, optional
         The path of the binary folder of DualSPHysics.
-If not defined the an environment variable "DUALSPH_HOME" must be defined.
+If not defined the environment variable "DUALSPH_HOME" must be defined.
 By default None. options : str, optional
         A string of the command line option to be pass.
 If this argument is pass